earlephilhower/psychoplug/README.md

 ## Connecting the plug to your computer

-![Programmer Connections](connections.jpg  "Programmer Connections") You can follow the connections and directions given in [2]  to upload the image, but if you have a USB to Serial  adapter that provides both +5V and +3.3V outputs then you can actually use tha above image as a guide and only have to solder on 3 wires, not 5 (and for me it was a pain soldering the wires to the frame so this was a big win).
+![Programmer Connections](connections.jpg  "Programmer Connections")

+You can follow the connections and directions given in [2]  to upload the image, but if you have a USB to Serial  adapter that provides both +5V and +3.3V outputs then you can actually use tha above image as a guide and only have to solder on 3 wires, not 5 (and for me it was a pain soldering the wires to the frame so this was a big win).

 1. UNPLUG YOUR USB adaptor!
-2. Connect the ground from your USB adapter
+2. Connect the ground from your USB adapter.
+I used a grasping logic analyzer probe for this to avoid soldering.
 3. Connect The USB +5V output to the voltage regulator input.
+I used a cheap grasping logic analyzer probe for this as well.
 4. Connect the USB TX to the 4th pin from the right as shown in the picture (this is the ESP8266 RX pin)
 5. Connect the USB RX to the 5th pin from the right as shown (this is the ESP8266 TX pin)
 6. Connect GPIO (the 1st pin from the right) to the ground ring.
 You can just hold it to the ring or use a clip.